LibrePhone/pmbootstrap/README.md

 `./pmbootstrap.py chroot --suffix=buildroot_armhf`:
 Open a shell inside an `armhf` Alpine Linux chroot, with qemu user mode emulation and binfmt support automatically set up.

-`./pmbootstrap.py build heimdall`:
+`./pmbootstrap.py build hello-world`:
-Build the "heimdall" package (specify any package from the `aports`-folder here).
+Build the "hello-world" package (specify any package from the `aports`-folder here).

-`./pmbootstrap.py build heimdall --arch=armhf`:
+`./pmbootstrap.py build hello-world --arch=armhf`:
-Build the "heimdall" package for `armhf` inside the `armhf` chroot, with the cross-compiler installed in the native chroot (chroots are connected via distcc).
+Build the "hello-world" package for `armhf` inside the `armhf` chroot, with the cross-compiler installed in the native chroot (chroots are connected via distcc).

 `./pmbootstrap.py install`:
 Generate a system image file with a full postmarketOS installation.
 All required packages get built first, if they do not exist yet.
 You will get asked for the "user" password and the root partition password.